bzigterman/bzigterman.github.io/resume.md

 ## Computer Skills

-- Experience with HTML, CSS, and Markdown
+- Experience with HTML, CSS, Git and Markdown
 - Basic knowledge of JavaScript, C, and Python programming languages

 ## Interests